catalinred/catalinred.github.com/_posts/2013-02-25-animenu-a-responsive-dropdown-navigation-made-with-sass.markdown

 ### Browser support

-The browser support for this dropdown navigation is IE8+, so it uses the new box model triggered by `box-sizing: border-box` and [the shortest clearfix](http://www.css-101.org/articles/clearfix/latest-new-clearfix-so-far.php) ever.
+The browser support for this dropdown navigation is IE8+, so it uses the new box model triggered by `box-sizing: border-box` and a minimal clearfix method.
 With less effort, I know this could be updated to work on IE7 too, but at this time I think that if you still need support for IE7 and below, you should try my previous versions.

 ### One dropdown level